What is Fourth-Party Risk vs. Third-Party Risk?

 As a security leader, you may find yourself asking the following questions:

-• How can we gain visibility into fourth-party relationships (especially vendors that our vendors most depend on)?
+• How can we gain visibility into fourth-party relationships, especially those our vendors depend on most?

-• How can we assess concentrated risk (critical areas of risk in the supply chain that could impact our business in the event of a breach or other cyber-attack)?
+• How can we assess concentrated risk across the supply chain that could impact our business in the event of a breach?

 • What’s the best way to communicate program performance and assure stakeholders that fourth-party risk is under control?